Hirabai Barodekar: Singing career

 Hirabai appeared in her first public performance under patronage of Kesarbai Kerkar at the age of 15.

 She was an expert in Khyāl, Thumri, Marāthi Nātya Sangeet, and Bhajan.
 She is credited with having popularised Hindustāni Classical Music among the masses.
 She was a pioneer of concerts by women artists in India.
 She was the first female artist to introduce ticketed concerts in India.
-She was always amazingly popular on stages and her shows were jam-packed.
-A very fragile, honey voice, emotive factor, peaceful and exorbitant vocal clarity are her strengths.
-She was admired by the real class and those were mass.
-Her amazing rendition of 'Taar Sa' was very popular and became her hallmark.
+Her rendition of 'Taar Sa' was very popular and became her hallmark.
 She made Kirana gharana more popular and rich.

 Hirabai acted in several movies, including "Suvarna Mandir", "Pratibhā", "Janābāi", and "Municipality".
 She also started a music school, "Nutan Sangeet Vidyālaya", to teach music to girls.
 The school staged several plays.

 Hirabai became a recording artist very early in her career.
 (Her 78 rpm recordings have been re-released on cassettes by RPG in their Classical Gold series).
 She was titled as "Gaanhira" (a singing diamond).
-Her nature was so down to earth and peaceful which was truly ideal.